Miso Sauce for Winter Pasta Recipe

-Combine caramelization and umami for warming comfort food.
+Combine caramelization and umami for a comforting cold-weather dish.

 Miso’s unique umami and the concentrated intensity of caramelized onions take this seven-ingredient dish to new flavor heights.

-When you’re craving warmth and comfort when the weather is brisk, this rich and creamy pasta is bound to satisfy.
+When the weather is brisk and you’re craving warmth and comfort, rich and creamy pasta is bound to satisfy.

-Caramelizing onions also boost the dish’s flavor.
-Caramelization results when sugar interacts with heat and changes in color and flavor.
-Natural sugar is found in vegetables like onions, which allows them to caramelize, get darker and intensify in flavor.
+Caramelizing onions boosts the dish’s flavor.
+Caramelization occurs when sugar interacts with heat to create changes in color and flavor.
+(Natural sugar is found in vegetables like onions.)

-"Onions contain large sugar molecules that we can't perceive in their raw form, but as those molecules are broken down into smaller molecules by heat, we're able to perceive the sweetness," ICE Chef Seamus Mullen explained on .
+"Onions contain large sugar molecules that we can't perceive in their raw form, but as those molecules are broken down into smaller molecules by heat, we're able to perceive the sweetness," says Chef Seamus Mullen.

-In this recipe, you’ll see the sliced onions evolve as they caramelize, first sweating out and getting tender, then fully softening and gradually changing in color to a rich golden brown.
-Caramelized onions are also great on a cheese board, your favorite sandwich or mixed in with roasted vegetable sides.
+To put it more plainly, sliced onions evolve as they caramelize, first sweating out and getting tender, then fully softening and gradually changing in color to a rich golden brown.

-You probably have most of the ingredients for this pasta sauce in your pantry already; if you need white miso, it can easily be found in Asian markets and likely even your local grocery store.
+You probably have most of the ingredients for this pasta sauce in your pantry already; if you need white miso, it can easily be found in Asian markets and possibly your local grocery store.

 Whether you serve it as a hearty main or a warming side, this caramelized onion and miso cream pasta comes together easily, boasts a uniquely savory flavor and will impress guests and family alike.